jacksonjw12/3DGrapher/README.md

 Currently the form of equation must be z = f(x,y)</br>
 <b>ex: z=sin(x/100 +15*t)*20+sin(y/20+t*15)*20</b>

-controls to move around equation are WASD and arrow keys
+Controls to move around equation are WASD and arrow keys

-little easter egg: use t as a variable in order for cool function movement
+Little easter egg: use t as a variable in order for cool function movement